-View owner and JIRA administrators always have Manage access to a view.
+View owner and Jira administrators always have Manage access to a view.

-People who have only Use permission for a view still can add, remove or rearrange columns (see page 292), but they won't be able to save the modified configuration as a new version of the view.
-They will be able, however to use Save As link to create a new view with the modified configuration.
+People who have only Use permission for a view still can add, remove or rearrange columns (see page 300), but they can't save the modified configuration as a new version of the view.
+They can use the Save As link to create a new view with the modified configuration.